 Carnival Liberty Review, Day 2: The Perfect Sea Day

-After a good night’s sleep, we woke up to hit what’s always one of my favorite meals when I’m on a Carnival ship, the Seaday brunch.
+After a good night’s sleep, we hit one of my favorite meals on a Carnival ship, the Seaday brunch.
 As with dinner, brunch was held in the main dining room on deck 3.

-I know some people complain about losing their ability to fully disconnect on a cruise, but I have to say that for the most part, I find things so much easier.
+I know some people complain about losing their ability to disconnect on a cruise fully, but I have to say that for the most part, I find things so much easier.

 If It’s A Sea Day, There Must Be Brunch!

-I mention this now because, in order to attend the Seaday brunch, they require you to check your party in on the Carnival HUB app.
+I mention this now because, to attend the Seaday brunch, they require you to check your party in on the Carnival HUB app.
 When the table is ready, you get an alert.
-This helps eliminate all the people standing in line when the doors open, which of course helps with the whole social distancing thing.
+This helps eliminate everyone standing in line when the doors open, which helps with social distancing.

-It’s also convenient in that you can do something other than stand in line while you wait.
+It’s also convenient because you can do something other than stand in line while waiting.
 Stop in a gift shop, grab a drink, whatever… they’ll let you know when your table is ready.

-Of course, if you don’t have a smartphone, you can still check in at the podium.
+Of course, you can still check in at the podium if you don’t have a smartphone.

-About five minutes after we put in a request for a table, the app notified us that we could head to the dining room.
-Despite there only being two of us, we wound up in a comfy booth for four.
+About five minutes after we requested a table, the app notified us that we could head to the dining room.
+We wound up in a comfy booth for four despite only two of us.

 A while back, Carnival majorly expanded the brunch menu.
 It was expanded to the point that if you even tried to order everything that sounds good, you’d wind up looking like a pig and eating more than is probably a good idea.